NirDtig/audio-denoising-snn-ann-hybrid/README.md

 ## Spectral Mask Estimation

-The hybrid network first projects the input spectral features to a higher-dimensional representation and processes them using two SNN layers.
+The hybrid network first projects the input spectral features to a higher-dimensional representation and processes them using two SNN layer blocks.

 The resulting representation is passed through fully connected layers and a sigmoid activation to produce the spectral mask: